 tar-ustar selects the ustar format defined by POSIX 1003.1-1988.
-This format is believed to be old enough to be portable.
+This format is old enough to be portable: As of 2018, it is supported by the native tar command on GNU, FreeBSD, NetBSD, OpenBSD, AIX, HP-UX, Solaris, at least.
 It fully supports empty directories.
 It can store file names with up to 256 characters, provided that the file name can be split at directory separator in two parts, first of them being at most 155 bytes long.
 So, in most cases the maximum file name length will be shorter than 256 characters.
-However you may run against broken tar implementations that incorrectly handle file names longer than 99 characters (please report them to bug-automake@gnu.org so we can document this accurately).

 tar-pax selects the new pax interchange format defined by POSIX 1003.1-2001.
 It does not limit the length of file names.
 However, this format is very young and should probably be restricted to packages that target only very modern platforms.
+As of 2018, this format is supported by the native tar command only on GNU, FreeBSD, OpenBSD system; it is not supported by the native tar command on NetBSD, AIX, HP-UX, Solaris.
 There are moves to change the pax format in an upward-compatible way, so this option may refer to a more recent version in the future.